nhurstknight/the-beans/README.md

 ### Planning
 Due to the scale of the project, myself and my course mates felt it was vital that we spent time planning the project.
 Once we had bounced a few ideas for the application, we settled on The Beans as we felt it would be a challenging whilst exciting project to build.

 Communication during the project was key, so we agreed in the early stages to use Trello for our planning.
 This proved to be a very effective project management tool as we could easily track the progress of our project in real time, add any ideas we had during the build and note down any bugs that we needed to fix.
-[image:FB0452CF-32B8-4718-BC37-A5A1EBAF8794-56756-0000DE31FB4EDBD1/Screenshot 2020-11-17 at 11.16.59.png]

 We also felt it was vital to have wireframes to follow so we had a clear direction for the user journey when building the application.

-INSERT EXAMPLE WIREFRAME

 ### Build
 Once we were happy with our plan and had signed it off with our course instructors, we moved onto setting up the repo and boilerplate for the project as a team.
 We also set up our models for beans and roasters as team so that we could each spend time populating seed data for our database.